-- 5.4 Two of the complaints was entirely dismissed and deemed invalid. - 5.5 Two of the complaints were referred back for local resolution: These had not been through our own complaint's procedure, and we had therefore not had the opportunity to investigate or resolve the complaint before the customer involved a third party in the issue.
-In effect they are not LGSCO complaints. - 5.6 Five of the complaints were closed after initial enquiries: These complaints are where the Ombudsman has decided that it could not or should not investigate the complaint; usually because the complaint is outside LGSCO's jurisdiction, and they cannot lawfully investigate it.
-The early assessment of a complaint may also show there was little injustice to a complainant that would need an LGSCO investigation of the matter, or that an investigation could not achieve anything, either because there was no fault, or the outcome a complainant wants is not one that the LGSCO could achieve, for example overturning a court order. - 5.7 In one case there was advice given: These are cases where the LGSCO would not look at a complaint because they had previously looked at the same complaint from the complainant, or another complaint handling organisation or advice agency was best placed to help them.
+- Three of the complaints were referred back for local resolution: These had not been through our own complaints procedure, and we had therefore not had the opportunity to investigate or resolve the complaint before the customer involved a third party in the issue.
+In effect they are not LGSCO complaints. - 5.5 Four of the complaints were closed after initial enquiries: These complaints are where the Ombudsman has decided that it could not or should not investigate the complaint; usually because the complaint is outside LGSCO's jurisdiction, and they cannot lawfully investigate it.
+The early assessment of a complaint may also show there was little injustice to a complainant that would need an LGSCO investigation of the matter, or that an investigation could not achieve anything, either because there was no fault, or the outcome a complainant wants is not one that the LGSCO could achieve, for example overturning a court order. - 5.6 In five cases there was advice given: These are cases where the LGSCO would not look at a complaint because they had previously looked at the same complaint from the complainant, or another complaint handling organisation or advice agency was best placed to help them.

-- 5.8 There was just one complaint which was deemed appropriate for a full investigation.
-This compares with two investigations undertaken in the previous year and three for the year before that. - 5.9 This fully investigated complaint was upheld.
-This is reported and published as an "Uphold rate" of 100%. - 5.10 The complaint upheld by the LGSCO was as follows:
+There was just one complaint which was deemed appropriate for a full investigation.
+This compares with two investigations undertaken in the previous year and three for the year before that.